-Cash flows for a period of four years, using an average earnings growth rate of 11.1%, and discounted by 4.1% were used.
+Cash flows for a period of four years, using an average earnings growth rate of 13.7%, were used for the value in use calculation.
+These were based on financial budgets approved by management and based on prior year profit experience.
+These were discounted by the pre-tax weighted average cost of capital for the Mazars firm which was 12.1%.
 Management is not currently aware of any probable changes that would necessitate changes in its key assumptions.